Irhutchi/Gym-Management-Application/README.md

 # Gym-Management-Application
-A repository created to store files associated console-based Gym Management application that demonstrates CRUD functionality.
+A repository created to store files associated console-based Gym Management application.
+A menu driven app with CRUD functionality developed using IntelliJ IDE.
+All written in Java.
-IntelliJ IDE used to develope application.

 ## Description